noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - basics
   - allow you to write promise-based code as if it were syncrhonous, but without blocking the main thread
   - Note that `await` may only be used in functions prepended with the `async` keyword
+  - await suspends execution of the local scope, not the global scope (unless your env has top-level await enabled)
+    - enables try catch for errors that may occur
   - suspends execution in your context until the promise settles
   - `async` Function always returns a Promise
   - anything prepended with `await` is passed through Promise.resolve() so you can safely await non-native promises